Esher Molesey Garden Society

 Booking: Please contact Julia Jones, Julia@icelandtraveller.co.uk, 0208 398 0295, 55 Eastmont Road, Hinchley Wood, Surrey KT10 9AY.
 Cheques to EMGS.

-Coach and Garden Tour 2: (July, date to be confirmed) Summer at the Grace and Flavour Community Garden and Gilbert White’s House and Garden at Selborne.
+Coach and Garden Tour 2: (5 July, Summer at the Grace and Flavour Community Garden and Gilbert White’s House and Garden at Selborne.

 Royal Horticultural Society’s Hampton Court Flower Show WINNERS!!!

 We are proud of, and grateful to, the team that planned, prepared and created the 3 metre by 3 metre flower box for the above event.
 The team of members that volunteered were Julia Presland, Ian and Jean Billett, Nick Mills, Pat Freeman, Lynda Rowley, Deb Traynor and Tom Appleton.